Ten minutes. That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best known policemen of all time.

 “Bordelon did not have adequate information,” the editor concludes, “he had to let the man go.”

-Maxwell was critical of the Pollock Penitentiary, not Carl Bordelon.
+Maxwell was critical of Pollock Penitentiary.

 “The situation was perfect for the prison, and it took advantage.
 Because the media dumped off on Bordelon, the prison didn’t have to talk to the media.
 The prison made Bordelon the fall guy.” — Editor Glynn Maxwell.